fc16895/SoftwareEngineeringProject/S&P.md

 ### Sprints

-This is the link for [sprints].(https://github.com/fc16895/SoftwareEngineeringProject/projects)
+This is the link for [sprints](https://github.com/fc16895/SoftwareEngineeringProject/projects)

-This is the summary of [meeting logs].()
+This is the summary of [meeting logs](https://github.com/fc16895/SoftwareEngineeringProject/blob/master/img/Untitled%20Diagram2.png)

 ### Use of Git